catalystneuro/dombeck-lab-to-nwb/src/dombeck_lab_to_nwb/azcorra2023/azcorra2023_notes.md

 - `G` = licking sensor ourput
 - `H` = air puff delivery trigger

-Each channel’s data is stored in an array variable named by the channel.
-So, the sampled data for channels A to D would be in four arrays named A, B, C and D. There is only one set of time data for all channels and this is loaded in one of two possible formats:
-· A start time, an interval and a length.
-The variables are named Tstart, Tinterval and Length.
-· An array of times (sometimes used for ETS data).
-The time array is named T.
-If the times are loaded in as Tstart, Tinterval and Length then you can use the following command to create the equivalent array of times:
-T = [Tstart : Tinterval : Tstart + (Length – 1) * Tinterval];

 ### Concatenated recordings

 Based on this preprocessing script, they are concatenating the raw recordings (fluorescence and behavior) and